alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Create a DNS zone for the DSG in the SHM subscription at `Resource Groups -> RG_SHM_DNS -> dgroup<dsg-id>.co.uk`.

-- Create or update an A record with the name `rds` and as its value matching the external IP address that is assigned to the `RDS_NIC1` resource within the Azure Portal.
+- Create or update an `A` record with the name `rds` and as its value matching the external IP address that is assigned to the `RDS_NIC1` resource within the Azure Portal.

 ### Configuration of SSL on RDS Gateway

 - Ensure you have [Certbot](https://certbot.eff.org/) installed.
-This required using a Mac or Linux computer.
+This requires using a Mac or Linux computer.

 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).